A macro is a variable used to retrieve certain values. A macro always starts and finishes with the “$” sign.

 To retrieve these macros in a check command, you need to invoke them using the following variables: $_SERVICEPARTITION$, $_SERVICEWARNING$, $_SERVICECRITICAL$.

 A special case

-The Community SNMP & Version fields in a host form automatically generates the following customized macros: $_HOSTSNMPCOMMUNITY$ and $_HOSTSNMPVERSION$.
+The Community SNMP & Version fields in a host form automatically generate the following customized macros: $_HOSTSNMPCOMMUNITY$ and $_HOSTSNMPVERSION$.

 Macros of resources are global macros that are used by the monitoring engine.
 These macros can be invoked by any type of command.
 They come in the form: $USERn$ where ‘n’ lies between 1 and 256.

-In general, these macros are used to make reference to paths containing supervision probes.
+In general, these macros are used to refer to paths containing supervision probes.
 By default the $USER1$ macro is created, and its value is the following: /usr/lib/nagios/plugins.